acacereswright/acacereswright.github.io/work.md

 title: Work Experience
 ---

-#### Teaching Assistant, University at Buffalo.
-August 2025 - Present

-##### January 2026 - Present

-Currently, I am developing and delivering the first ever offering of *Introduction to Computational Expression* alongside its professor.
-This course is one of the first to be offered in the University at Buffalo's Department of Artificial Intelligence and Society.
-Along with traditional teaching assistant duties such as holding office hours and grading, I am helping develop infrastructure to scale the course to a larger number of students in future semesters.

-##### August 2025 - December 2025

-I worked as a teaching assistant in the Department of Computer Science and Engineering, specifically for CSE 421/521: Operating Systems.
-My duties included holding weekly office hours, grading exams and assignments, and helping students through two projects designed to teach some operating system fundamentals.

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present

 I have been working with the [Computation and Equity (cUBe) Lab](https://cse.buffalo.edu/cubelab/), which is directed by Dr. Kenneth Joseph.
 Currently, I am investigating how people present themselves online, and how this varies across both geographic location and language.
 From a more technical perspective this involves working how we can extract meaningful and relevant dimensions from text, and how large language models can aid this extraction.